How to Help Gratitude Grow in Your KidsParents

 How to Help Gratitude Grow

 But how does gratitude develop?
-How early do kids start to feel and express gratitude?
+How early do kids start to feel and express it?

-Researchers found that the more a five-year-old understood gratitude, the more they had understood emotions and other people’s perspectives when they were three years old.
+Researchers found that the more a five-year-old understood the concept, the more they had understood emotions and other people’s perspectives when they were three years old.
 In other words, children’s early emotional awareness and perspective-taking ability may underpin their later development of gratitude.

 A 2018 study of seven- to 14-year-olds across Brazil, China, Guatemala, Russia, South Korea, Turkey, and the United States explored how children’s development of gratitude differs across cultures.
 In most cultures, expressions of “concrete gratitude” decreased as children got older.
 Concrete gratitude is when children offer something in repayment that is valuable to themselves rather than the other person, like giving a toy to a parent.